joysofcode/enterprise-stack/README.md

 ## The Stack

-Every part of the SvelteKit stack for enterprise is optimized to go blazingly fast to please stakeholders and uses:
+Every part of the **SvelteKit Enterprise Stack** is optimized to go blazingly fast to please stakeholders and uses:

 - [Prisma](https://www.prisma.io/) for the database
 - [Lucia](https://lucia-auth.com/) for authentication